FSAR Data Standardization Workflow

 3. Record full canonical IRIs for mapped terms.

-Step 3 — Build a salmon data package
+Step 3 — Create a review-ready salmon data package

 Starter assets: